ken5watanabe-lab/FY2025-Laboratory-Research/NatsukiNagae/README.md

 # Natsuki Nagae's Work

 🇺🇸 English | [🇯🇵 日本語](README_JPN.md)
-This directory contains the research work by Natsuki Nagae during the FY2025 Laboratory Research, a third-year course at the Faculty of Medicine, Tokushima University.
+This directory contains the research notebooks\* by Natsuki Nagae during the FY2025 Laboratory Research, a third-year course at the Faculty of Medicine, Tokushima University.
+(\*Limited to the publicly shareable ones)

 ## Research Project
 abstract